simonprovost/scikit-longitudinal/docs/API/data_preparation/sepwav.md

 accuracy = accuracy_score(dataset.y_test, y_pred)
 ```

+1. Note that you could have instantiated the features group manually. `features_group = [[0, 1], [2, 3]]` would have been equivalent to `dataset.setup_features_group("elsa")` in this very scenario.
+While the `non_longitudinal_features` could have been `non_longitudinal_features = [4, 5]`.
+However, the `elsa` pre-sets do it for you.
-1. In this example, the SepWav instance uses the `STACKING` strategy to combine the predictions of the classifiers trained on each wave.
+2. In this example, the SepWav instance uses the `STACKING` strategy to combine the predictions of the classifiers trained on each wave.
 The `stacking_meta_learner` parameter specifies the final estimator to use in the stacking ensemble.
 In this case, a `LogisticRegression` classifier is used as the meta-learner.

 ### Example 3: Using Parallel Processing